 Over the years I’ve received quite a few requests to review One Love Organics Vitamin B Enzyme Cleansing Oil + Makeup Remover.
 You know how much I love oil cleansing, and after reading so many rave reviews of this all-natural cleansing oil, I was super excited to try it.

-I will start off by saying that One Love Organics Vitamin B Enzyme Cleansing Oil + Makeup Remover is different than most all-natural oil cleansers I’ve tried.
-What stands out the most about this products is it’s formulated in a way that it can actually be rinsed off with water.
+One Love Organics Vitamin B Enzyme Cleansing Oil + Makeup Remover is different than most all-natural oil cleansers I’ve tried.
+What stands out the most about this product is its formulated to rinse off with water.
 You don’t need a wash cloth to remove it like you do with most oil cleansers.
 This makes it quite compatible with most skin types, including very sensitive or irritated skin.

 Check out today’s video (at the top of the post) for my full review of One Love Organics Vitamin B Enzyme Cleansing Oil + Makeup Remover.
-In today’s video I go over what I liked about the oil cleanser, what I didn’t, how effective it was, did it match the product’s description/claims, what skin types would benefit using it, which one’s wouldn’t, and how it compares to the other oil cleansers I use?
+In the video review I go over what I liked about the oil cleanser, what I didn’t, how effective it was, did it match the product’s description/claims, what skin types would benefit using it, which one’s wouldn’t, and how it compares to the other oil cleansers I use?
 I’ve also included a written review below for easy reference.

-Vitamin B Enzyme Cleansing Oil + Makeup Remover
+One Love Organics Vitamin B Cleansing Oil Review

 What is it?

-Vitamin B Enzyme Cleansing Oil + Makeup Remover is described as being a multi-tasking oil cleanser that gently cleanses your skin, as well as exfoliates, balances, and removes makeup.
+One Love Organics Vitamin B Enzyme Cleansing Oil + Makeup Remover is described as being a multi-tasking oil cleanser that gently cleanses skin, as well as exfoliates, balances, and removes makeup.

 It’s an oil cleanser, so it’s nourishing for your skin.
 It washes away impurities, buildup, and makeup, but won’t strip or dry out your skin.